Buried Prey is the 21st novel in the Prey series, written by popular crime-thrillers’ author John Sandford.

 It features super cop Lucas Davenport chasing a killer from the past.
 In fact, it is from one of his very first cases that he took up as a detective.

-(May contain spoilers)
+(Warning: *May contain spoilers*)

 Two young girls get kidnapped and Lucas Davenport works the case as a patrolman in the beginning.
 After a few key findings, he is asked to work as a plain clothes cop by Quentin Daniel, his supervisor at that time.

 But, Lucas is not satisfied with the case’s outcome.
 He feels that the dead man is not the kidnapper at all.
 But Lucas never gets a chance to pursue the case as Daniel pressurizes him with more and more work.

 Lucas wanders into the site of discovery as he is very interested in this case.
 He wants to solve it once and forever.
-Lucas is convinced that the killer is still on loose and worried that he might have taken more victims after slipping from Lucas in the past.
+He is convinced that the killer is still on the loose and worried that he might have taken more victims after slipping from Lucas’s net in the past.

-Meanwhile, the killer is freaked to find that he is being pursued.
+Meanwhile, the killer is freaked out after finding that he was being pursued.
 He plans to escape from the country.
-In the ensuing police drama, Marcy gets shot by the killer and she dies instantly.
+In the ensuing police drama, Marcy Sherill gets shot by the killer and she dies instantly.
 This is indeed a sad point in the story, but yes, life goes on.

 Letty supports Lucas and encourages him on his revenge mission, while Weather discourages them both.
 Given his past, Lucas’s friends make sure that he does not kill the murderer in cold blood and avoid further political complications.

 Weather thinks that the system will take care of everything.
 There is a point where Lucas explains self-defense moves to Letty and practical tips to evade human predators.

-Buried Prey is one of the best yet by Sandford.
-Pick it up on a free evening and I am sure you would not put it down before it is over.
+Buried Prey is one of the best yet by John Sandford.
+Pick it up on a free evening and I am sure you would not put it down until it is over.

 For the review of the next book in the Prey series read Stolen Prey.